- In/Tangible European Heritage: New EU project starting in SeCo

 - MSc Esko Ikkala, Aalto University

-- MSc Mikko Koho, Aalto University and University of Helsinki (HELDIG)
+- Dr. Mikko Koho, Aalto University and University of Helsinki (HELDIG)

 - Dr. Jouni Tuominen, University of Helsinki (HELDIG) and Aalto University